jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

     pip3 install counterfit-shims-grove
     ```

-1. From your terminal or command line, run the following at a location of your choice to create and navigate to a new directory:
+1. Run the following commands at a location of your choice to create and navigate to a new directory:

     ```sh
     mkdir nightlight